 What can happen if you fall victim to a gambling addiction?

-Consequently, gamblers who develop an addiction often end up broke or almost skint.
+Consequently, gamblers who develop an addiction often end up broke or at least close to it.
 Hence, they sometimes tend to engage in criminal behaviour once they get into debt, in order to support both themselves and their families.
 These criminal activities include but are not limited to fraud and theft.
-Nonetheless, one can find that substance abuse, which is typically the abuse of alcohol, is also quite common amongst addicts.
+Substance abuse, and typically the abuse of alcohol, is also quite common amongst addicts.

 How can a gambling addiction be treated?

-If you’ve gone through CasinoGuide’s checklist and think that you have a gambling problem, don’t fear it but come to terms with it instead and acknowledge how you can go about kicking your habit.
+If you’ve gone through CasinoGuide’s checklist and think that you have a gambling problem, congratulations for accepting the fact.
+Don’t fear it, but come to terms with it - and acknowledge how you can go about kicking your habit.

 Like most dependent habits, gambling problems sneak up on you until you’re in too deep to figure a way to climb out of the darkness all by yourself.
 However, you should be aware that accepting that you have a problem is the first step in regaining control of your bankroll and ultimately your life.

 Say Goodbye to Gambling Addiction

 You should never think that you’re alone as there are loads of other people out there who are suffering from the same unfortunate addiction.
 One way in which you can treat your addiction is by seeking the necessary support through a support group such as ‘Gamblers Anonymous’.